AlexCC93/readthedocs_test/docs/source/Creating custom msg and srv. C++.rst

 At this point, it can be seen that the custom message ``Sphere.msg`` that was created is being used successfully.

-Testing the AddThreeInts custom srv in a python package
+Testing the AddThreeInts custom srv in a C++ package
 -----------------------

 This example will be worked in the ``testing_interfaces_cpp`` package.